danwells96/ARISES/ARISES/Display/BifocalBreakdown.md

 ### Functionalities
 * The most important infomation gets displayed on the main graph while less relevant data is displayed on the side views.

-* Scrolling across x-axis would allow users to access detailed data on a certain day.
+* Scrolling left and right allows users to change the day's data which is being viewed in more detail.

-* The *'Add Insulin'* icon on the top right corner allows user to add insulin.
+* The *Add Insulin* icon on the top right corner allows user to add insulin.

 * The *Settings* icon on the top left allows the user to go to the settings page and make changes to the application.